Updated: Sep 26

 Consistent Schedule It can help to stick to your schedule as much as possible.
 Sometimes, this might be in just the smallest way.
 For example, if you don’t have enough time to get to the gym for the usual one-hour workout, how about considering a 20-minute session of squats or lunges, push-ups, jumping jacks, and some planks?
 Contact me if you would like some Personal Training programs for inspiring High-Intensity Interval Training (HIIT) exercise programs to provide some ideas for a quick, effective, and fun workout session.

 Everyday Responsibilities Have life’s responsibilities dragged you in another direction and you find that you are not able to write another chapter anytime soon?
 Consider writing one page per day.
 Can’t even commit to one page per day?
 How about one paragraph?
 The key is, to continue.
 Be consistent.
 Work with the flow and keep going.
 You can also consider having a life coach to help you with setting action steps and accountability.

 Positive Environment It is crucial to take a look at who you allow yourself to be surrounded with.
 Negative people (or a negative environment) can drag you down and take you in a different direction.
 However, surrounding yourself with positive people can help create a more inspiring environment that makes reaching your goals feel less like a struggle and more fun and empowering.

 Making Up Excuses Are excuses your reason for getting off track?
 I hear these often:

 “I don’t have enough time.”
-For something that is really meaningful to you, you have to make the time.
+For something really meaningful to you, you have to make the time.
 Carve out some time.
-Prioritize for what is deeply important to you.
+Prioritize what is deeply important to you.